 Personally, I'm of the opinion that all cookie dough is edible cookie dough!
 But *technically* you aren't supposed to eat raw cookie dough because of the raw flour and eggs.
-So I created this edible brown butter chocolate chip cookie dough recipe specifically to be used in my cookie dough cupcakes.
+So I created this edible brown butter chocolate chip cookie dough recipe specifically to be used in my cookie dough cupcakes and cookie dough macarons.
 But it's so good I decided it deserved its own post!

-Note: Since this cookie dough doesn't use egg, DO NOT BAKE!
+Note: Since this cookie dough doesn't use egg or baking soda, DO NOT BAKE!
 It will spread out into a giant melty cookie mess if you bake it.
 This edible cookie dough is intended to be eaten raw, so if you want to bake some cookies I highly recommend my brown butter chocolate chip cookies!

-Something you might not know is that flour isn't supposed to be eaten raw.
+But something you might not know is that flour isn't supposed to be eaten raw either!
 There is a slight possibility of e-coli being found in raw flour, so it needs to be heat treated in the oven to kill off any possible bacteria before consuming.
-And of course let’s skip the eggs.

 How to heat treat flour